salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # error.AuthenticationError.Actions

-- Your session may have expired or you may not have permission to access this resource
+- Your session may have expired or you may not have permission to access this resource.
-- Try running "sf org login web" to reauthenticate
+- Try running "sf org login web" to reauthenticate.
-- Ensure you have Tableau Next enabled and have permission to view templates
+- Ensure you have Tableau Next enabled and have permission to view templates.
-- Verify the target org is correct and accessible
+- Verify the target org is correct and accessible.

 # error.TemplateNotFound